rubenportz/Ruben-Portz/_posts/2020-02-11-Product-understanding-and-intent-the-northstar-for-early-stage-startups.md

 <h2>Phase 2 - Adapt your product based on the intent & understanding</h2>
 If you manage to start offering a lot of value upfront, then at a certain point you start attracting organic visitors to your product and you’ll start getting a hefty user base.

-<center><i>“The main benefit of building awareness is the creation of relationships with individuals at scale.
-This is something that no competitor can steal away and even if your product fails you will have tonnes of relationships to build a new product for.”</i></center>
+<center><p><i>“The main benefit of building awareness is the creation of relationships with individuals at scale.
+This is something that no competitor can steal away and even if your product fails you will have tonnes of relationships to build a new product for.”</i></p></center>

 This user group will keep growing as you’re reaching more and more people and as a result will start forming segments.